MintuJohnsontj/HollywoodRecommenderSystem/README.md

 ### 2. TF-IDF
 TF-IDF is an abbreviation for Term Frequency Inverse Document Frequency.
 This is very common algorithm to transform text into a meaningful representation of numbers which is used to fit machine algorithm for prediction.

+## Multinomial Naive Bayes
+  Naive Bayes model applies Bayes theorem with a Naive assumption of no relationship between different features.
+According to Bayes theorem:
+P(A|B) = P(A) * P(B|A)/P(B)

+Where we are calculating the probability of class A when predictor B is already provided.

+P(B) = prior probability of B; P(A) = prior probability of class A; P(B|A) = occurrence of predictor B given class A probability.

+  Assuming Gaussian distribution will give rise to Gaussian Naive Bayes (GNB) or multinomial distribusion will give Multinomial Naive Bayes (MNB).

 ## Model Evaluation
 ### AUC-ROC curve
 https://www.analyticsvidhya.com/blog/2020/06/auc-roc-curve-machine-learning/